 5. Closing Remarks and Feedback (5 minutes)

-2. Identify the early signs and symptoms of Parkinson’s Disease to improve early diagnosis.
+2. Identify early warning signs and support timely diagnosis.

 BSc, MBChB, MWACP, MGCP